rcgenova/docker-riak-quickstart/README.md

 # docker-riak-quickstart

 Quickstart guide to running Riak on Docker for both development and production environments.
-(Please note that Basho does not officially support or recommend deploying Riak with Docker.)
+(Please note that Basho does not officially support or recommend deploying Riak in production with Docker.)

 ## Install Docker